tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ## Design Proposal

+### Creating Tensors from Data

+Ideally, when creating tensors, we should work with a single copy of the data and avoid copies of large chunk of memory, link in [this link](https://github.com/tensorflow/tensorflow/blob/a6003151399ba48d855681ec8e736387960ef06e/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L187) for example.

+* Write initial tensor data directly into the native tensor buffer
+  * Actual initialization requires user-allocated buffers that are copied to the tensor memory,
+* Avoid unnecessary memory relocation
+  * The size in bytes of a tensor should be known when allocating its buffer so we won't need to increase its capacity.
+  * For variable-length data types, like strings, this requires to

+Also, since data of a tensor must be linear, we should also know know in advance what is its size in bytes before allocating its buffer.
+This way, we could avoid large chunk of memory to be relocated when increasing the capacity of the buffer.

 This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the idea, and list pros/cons to each approach.
 If there are alternatives that you